DrPaulBrewer/market-engine/README.md

 Delete any previously trashed orders from active list `this.a`

-### Warning

-versions less than 1.0.0 are pre-release/experimental.

 ## Copyright

-Copyright 2016 Paul Brewer, Economic and Financial Technology Consulting LLC
+Copyright 2016- Paul Brewer, Economic and Financial Technology Consulting LLC

 ## License

 [MIT](./LICENSE.md)